-When it comes to selecting the perfect piece of jewellery, either for yourself or for a loved one, the options are endless.
-Whether you’re after a pair of classic gold earrings or a diamond anniversary ring, the question always remains, 9ct or 18ct gold?
+When it comes to selecting the perfect piece of jewellery, either for yourself or for a loved one, the options are endless!
+Whether you’re after a pair of classic gold earrings, or a diamond anniversary ring, the question always remains: 9ct or 18ct gold?

-18ct gold has a lustrous beauty that lends itself to classic jewellery pieces that you will come back to time and time again.
+18ct gold has a lustrous beauty that lends itself to classic pieces that you will come back to time and time again.
 All Gerard McCabe’s wedding and engagement rings are crafted in 18ct gold, or platinum, giving you the assurance that you are buying a piece of a lifetime.